chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 for interoperability; some may want to use and retain the seed and others may only support expanded private keys.

-When encoding an ML-KEM private key in a `OneAsymmetricKey` object, any of these three formats may be used, though the `seed` format is RECOMMENDED for storage efficiency.

 The `privateKeyAlgorithm` field uses the `AlgorithmIdentifier` structure with the appropriate OID as defined in {{oids}}.